 This course focuses on the hospitality industry, delving into the concepts that are relevant to students who plan to enter the hospitality industry.
 Hospitality organizations today must achieve excellence in human relations, and that success starts with quality organizational behavior.
-The course is organized into three sections: organizational behavioral essentials, the individual and the organization, and key management tasks
+The course is organized into three sections: organizational behavioral essentials, the individual and the organization, and keymanagementtasks Prerequisite:None.